Automate EC2 instances resize with AWS Ops Automator

 If you wish to use Ops Automator to automate tasks on a secondary AWS account, then you must deploy the event forwarder template to applicable regions within that AWS account, and deploy the account role configuration template as well.

 Once deployed, Ops Automator stores task templates in an S3 bucket named ops-automator-configuration-[random_string].
-To create an EC2 instance resize task, navigate to Ops Automator S3 bucket, and copy the Ec2ResizeInstance template URL.
+To create an EC2 instances resize task, navigate to Ops Automator S3 bucket, and copy the Ec2ResizeInstance template URL.

 The URL should be similar to this one: